lastiwan89/scott-web-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Overview

+- This is the project from [frontendmentor](frontendmentor.io) Project
+- I use nextjs as base of this project
+- because this project is not collaborate with other
+- i often commit and also push it to github to avoid my mistake of losing my project
+- i will never push again if that just some commit and not final decision